Harvest Corn White Bean Chowder

 • I blend half of this chowder to give it a creamy texture, but if you’d like yours to be SUPER creamy, throw a handful of soaked cashews into the blender as well.

-• If you avoid alcohol, just use more stock and add a touch more lime at the end.
+• If you avoid alcohol, just use more vegetable stock.
+You may want a bit more lime squeezed in at the end.

 • Corn and potatoes are starchy and need lots of salt and acidity to come alive.
 Season liberally!